 Basically you’ll need to copy the URL (with gray background) to your Stripe account (API > Webhooks) by adding an Endpoint.
 The Filter event should be ‘Send all event types’.

-Which’ll look like the following screenshot once added:
+Which will look similar to the screenshot below, once added:

 Once you have the above set in Stripe, you can check the `Webhooks Enabled?´ option and save your Stripe settings in WordPress/Gravity Forms.